 National Survey on Drug Use and Health (NSDUH) Series

 The National Survey on Drug Use and Health (NSDUH) series (formerly titled National Household Survey on Drug Abuse) is a major source of statistical information on the use of illicit drugs, alcohol, and tobacco and on mental health issues among members of the U.S. civilian, non-institutional population aged 12 or older.
-The survey tracks trends in specific substance use and mental illness measures and assess the consequences of these conditions by examining mental and/or substance use disorders and treatment for these disorders.
-Examples of uses of NSDUH data include the identification of groups with at high risk for initiation of substance use and issues among those with co-occurring substance use disorders and mental illness.
+The survey tracks trends in specific substance use and mental illness measures and assesses the consequences of these conditions by examining mental and/or substance use disorders and treatment for these disorders.
+Examples of uses of NSDUH data include the identification of groups at high risk for initiation of substance use and issues among those with co-occurring substance use disorders and mental illness.

 NSDUH public-use data files are available for: